The Taylor-Wiles method for coherent cohomology, II: Consequences for cohomology modules over the Hecke algebra

 \subsubsection{Multiplicity one}

-With a bit more work we can show that we can take $m = n$.
+With a bit more work we can show that we can take $m = n$ when $M = H^{n-1}_{dR,log}(\bbS_{K}, W_\CO)_{\bar{\rho}_\nu}$, as in the next section.
 It would be convenient to assume that cuspidal automorphic representations of $G$ occur that are spherical outside primes that split in $F/F^+$ satisfy strong multiplicity one: they are determined uniquely, as subspaces of the space of cusp forms, by their local components at all unramified places.
 Because the ramification is limited to places where $G$ is isomorphic (up to the similitude factor) to $GL(n)$, this follows -- almost -- from the multiplicity one theorem for $L$-packets of unitary groups proved in \cite{KMSW} (conditionally on unpublished results of Arthur).

 The ``almost" refers to the structure of unramified $L$-packets at primes that ramify in $F/F^+$.
 There the $L$-packets can have several members, distinguished by the choice of local maximal compact $K_q$; so we recover multiplicity one, though not necessarily strong multiplicity one.
 This, together with the properties of Bushnell-Kutzko types recalled in Definition \ref{semisimpletype}, is enough to obtain $m = n$ in the situation considered after Proposition \ref{ext}.